Get us in your inbox

 • Hampstead Heath

-Are there any Londoners hardier than the all weather swimming crowd at Hampstead Heath Ponds?
-These bargain-hunting tough nuts get their thrills and chills for just £4.25, which allows access for a whole day.
-Sack off the gym pool and join them, if you dare.
-AH
+Are there any Londoners hardier than the all-weather swimming crowd at Hampstead Heath Ponds?
+These bargain-hunting tough nuts get their thrills and chills for just £4.70, which allows access for a whole day.
+Sack off the gym pool and experience swimming al fresco – if you dare.

 34. See great art (and science) after dark, FREE

 London’s museums lead something of a double life, getting up to all sorts once the sun has set.
 South Kensington’s most venerable institutions have monthly after-dark openings that let you flit around their collections, dance to DJ sets and try your hand at activities inspired by their current exhibitions.
-The lates at the Science Museum, Victoria & Albert Museum and Natural History Museum are all free.
-AS
+The lates at the Science Museum and Victoria & Albert Museum are all free, although you can upgrade to a VIP experience for £12 at the former.

 South Kensington.
 Free (some lates are ticketed).